 Otto I the Great, Holy Roman Emperor (962-973).

-continued his father’s work of unifying all German tribes into a single kingdom and greatly expanded the king’s powers at the expense of the aristocracy.
+He inherited the Duchy of Saxony and the kingship of the Germans upon his father’s death in 936.
+He continued his father’s work of unifying all German tribes into a single kingdom and greatly expanded the king’s powers at the expense of the aristocracy.
 Through strategic marriages and personal appointments, Otto installed members of his family in the kingdom’s most important duchies.
 This reduced the various dukes, who had previously been co-equals with the king, to royal subjects under his authority.
 He transformed the Roman Catholic Church in Germany to strengthen royal authority and subjected its clergy to his personal control.
 Battle of Lechfeld, 955, Otto defeated the Magyars, thus ending the Hungarian invasions of Western Europe -victory against these pagans earned him a reputation as a savior of Christendom and secured his hold over the kingdom.
 By 961, Otto had conquered the Kingdom of Italy and extended his realm’s borders to the north, east, and south.
 Following the example of Charlemagne’s coronation as “Emperor of the Romans” in 800, Otto was crowned Holy Roman Emperor in 962 by Pope John XII in Rome.
 His later years were marked by conflicts with the papacy and struggles to stabilize his rule over Italy.
 Reigning from Rome, Otto sought to improve relations with the Byzantine Empire, which opposed his claim to emperorship and his realm’s further expansion to the south.
 To resolve this conflict, the Byzantine princess Theophanu married his son Otto II in April 972.
 Otto returned to Germany in Aug.
 972 and died at Memleben, Germany in May 973.
 Otto II succeeded him as Holy Roman Emperor.

 Otto I, strategic marriages and personal appointments of his children.